graphstream/graphadon/slides/tutorials.md

 - A _sink_  is connected to a _source_ using the `Source.addSink(Sink)` method.
 - Events are filtered by type (_Elements Events_ and _Attributes Events_) :
     - `addElementSink(ElementSink)`.
 Nodes and edges are _Elements_.
-    - `addAttributeSink(AttributeSink)`.
+    - `setAttributeSink(AttributeSink)`.
 Data attributes are stored on every element.
 - A `Sink` is both an `ElementSink` and `AttributeSink`.